do tiny projects expecting them to fail

 Again, feel free to reach out to me at gueejla@gmail.com with any comments or suggestions.

-And again, I wish you all the best in your projects big and small.
+And again, I wish you the best in your projects big and small.

 Take care,